0x4b53/amqp-rpc/README.md

 ## Description

-This is a framework to use [RabbitMQ] as a client/server RPC setup togheter with the [Go amqp] implementation.
-The framework can manage a fully funcitonal message queue setup with reconnects, disconnects, graceful shutdown and other stability mechanisms.
+This is a framework to use [RabbitMQ] as a client/server RPC setup together with the [Go amqp] implementation.
+The framework can manage a fully functional message queue setup with reconnects, disconnects, graceful shutdown and other stability mechanisms.
 By providing this RabbitMQ can be used as transport and service discovery to quickly get up and running with a micro service